deeplearninc/relaax/tutorials/policy_gradient/README.md

         return self._metrics
 ```

-You've already seen this signature in a `Bridge` section above.
+You've already seen such signature in a `Bridge` section above.
 <br></br>

 #### 5. [How to Run](#relaax-tutorial-based-on-simple-policy-gradient)